Optimal Echo Chambers: Model

-One interpretation of this setup is as follows.
-There exist many news sources, each of which is known to only publish information that falls within a certain range of the political spectrum.
-The agent chooses which one to get her news from, and disregards the information offered by other sources.
-Such behavior can be considered ``selective exposure,'' and the limited range of signals the agent is willing to consider an ``information silo'' or ``echo chamber.''
-In our model these phenomena arise as a rational response to limited sampling capacity and uncertainty about the quality of signals.
-Section \ref{sec:normalsamp} shows that the ability to perfectly exclude certain signals is not essential---our results still hold if the agent has inexact control and is only able to put more sampling weight on some signals than others.
+In both applications, the agent's behavior can be considered ``selective exposure,'' and the limited range of signals the agent is willing to consider an ``information silo'' or ``echo chamber.''
+In our model these phenomena arise as a rational response to realistic frictions: limited sampling capacity and uncertainty about the quality of signals.
+In both applications, the agent is aware that views outside her echo chamber exist, but given limited time or attention she may not be interested in hearing them.
+Appendix \ref{app:normalsamp} shows that the ability to perfectly exclude certain signal realizations is not essential---our results still hold if the agent has inexact control and is only able to put more sampling weight on some signals than others.